sparkflows/sparkflows-docs/docs/azure/databricks-integration-azure.rst

    :width: 40%

-Now we are ready to start using the Databricks Connection in Fire Insights to:
+Now, we are ready to start using the Databricks Connection in Fire Insights to:

-* Browse DBFS
+* Browse DBFS.
-* View your Databricks Clusters
+* View your Databricks Clusters.
-* Browse your Databricks Databases & Tables
+* Browse your Databricks Databases & Tables.
-* Create Workflows which Read from and Write to Databricks
+* Create Workflows which Read from and Write to Databricks.